Trust & Identity

 The Internet2 Trust and Identity Infrastructure

-The Internet2 identity and access management model centers on InCommon, the identity management federation that provides the policy and technical backbone for secure interactions, and allows single sign-on convenience for individuals.
+The Internet2 identity and access management model centers on InCommon services and software, providing the policy and technology backbone for secure interactions, and allowing single sign-on convenience for millions of individuals every day.
 Under this model, colleges and universities manage the identity infrastructure and provide access to services—such as collaboration tools, business applications, course management solutions, and others—in a secure and privacy-preserving way.

 Internet2's InCommon operates the identity trust federation for U.S. research and education, allowing for a secure and privacy-preserving trust fabric to enable the sharing of protected resources, and offering users single sign-on convenience.